AhmedRagabMogoda/AhmedRagabMogoda/README.md

     };

     private final String currentGoal =
-        "Senior backend or full-stack role in a team that ships things that matter.";
+        "junior backend or full-stack role in a team that ships things that matter.";
 }
 ```